Redesigning for a Product Acquisition

 Regarding safe to spend, I find the best way to help people quickly understand how much they have to spend is by visualizing budgets effortlessly and quickly.
 I find the “Safe to spend” paradigm in apps like Simple too cumbersome, confusing, and requiring too much training and user input to be useful.
 There are also too many opportunities for assumptions about transactions to rely on the banking app to decide what is safe to spend or not.
 I created a quick way to view account balances and budgets in particular to alert the user what money they should consider available at any point in time.
 This ease of access and visibility is the most important part of helping users understand their finances, as many banking apps do not make this information easy enough to access or read.

 Overall, these past eight weeks have been eye-openers.
-The most important lesson I learned were the following:
+The most important lesson I learned was the following

 Start with Low-Fidelity

-In making the first set of screens, I started by modeling my work on the Wells Fargo app and brought it to a high level of fidelity.
-This made it very difficult to go back and make changes to the app as needed.
+In making the first set of screens, I started by modeling my work on the Wells Fargo app and brought it to too high a level of fidelity.
+This made it more difficult to go back and make changes to the app as needed.
+As I developed these new features over the past week, I made sure to start and stay low-fidelity much longer.
 In the future, I now know to go slowly in building up fidelity, and I plan to do as much by hand as possible before committing to digital mock-ups.